David Barsum Perley: Early life

-David Kashish was born in 1901 in Elazığ (Harput) as the second youngest of six children.
+David Kashish was born in 1901 in Elazığ (Harput), in the Ottoman Empire, as the second youngest of six children.
 His family was active in the Assyrian community of Harput and were members of the Syriac Orthodox (Jacobite) Church.

 Kashish was a student of the Assyrian nationalist figure Ashur Yousif, and he attended the Euphrates College in Harput.
-His father was killed during the Assyrian genocide, and after a two-year stay in Russia, he settled in Massachusetts.
+His father was killed during the Assyrian genocide, and after a two-year stay in Russia, he emigrated to Massachusetts, United States.
 At some point, he changed his last name to Perley.

 Career and activism

-Perley had first enrolled in the International College Springfield upon his arrival.
-Perley graduated from Boston University with a Bachelor of Arts degree in 1926 and from New York University with a Juris Doctor in 1933.
-He practiced law in Paterson, New Jersey, focusing on immigrant cases.
+Perley first enrolled in the International College in Springfield upon his arrival, and later graduated from Boston University with a Bachelor of Arts in 1926 and from New York University with a Juris Doctor in 1933.
+He practiced law in Paterson, New Jersey, specializing in immigrant cases.

 After the Simele massacre, Perley was left distraught and contributed to two chapters in The British Betrayal of the Assyrians.
-He founded the Assyrian National Federation (now the Assyrian American National Federation) in response to the massacre.
+He co-founded the Assyrian National Federation (now the Assyrian American National Federation) in response to the massacre, together with Assyrian organizations in Massachusetts, Yonkers, Philadelphia, and Connecticut.
 The notion of a British betrayal towards the Assyrians would remain a consistent theme throughout his writings.

 Much like other Syriac Orthodox Assyrians at the time, Perley loathed being labeled by his religious denomination.
-Perley was critical of the mixing of religious affiliation with ethnicity and emphasized Assyrian ethnic identity over church names, dedicating writings to defending the Assyrian Church of the East from the Nestorian misnomer.
+He was critical of the mixing of religious affiliation with ethnicity and emphasized Assyrian ethnic identity over church names, asserting that members of the East and West Syriac churches were one like other Assyrian activists in his time.
+Perley also dedicated writings to defending the Assyrian Church of the East from the Nestorian misnomer.
 He was also critical of scholars who disputed Assyrian continuity and pinned the ancient Assyrians as a cruel empire, challenging those such as Arnold J. Toynbee and Adolf Leo Oppenheim.

 In 1944, Perley authored Whither Christian Missions, representing Assyrian accounts of the Simele massacre.
-In 1973, Perley was awarded the "Star of Ashur" as the highest honor of the Assyrian Universal Alliance.
+In 1973, Perley was awarded the Star of Ashur as the highest honor of the Assyrian Universal Alliance.
+He died at Brookhaven Memorial Hospital in East Patchogue, New York on July 14, 1979.